Flip the Script

 Registrations close strictly one week prior to the first program date.

-*If you are above the age of 24 years and interested in the program please enquire with our team by emailing firstname.lastname@example.org
+If you are above the age of 24 years and interested in the program or have any questions.
+Please enquire with our team by emailing firstname.lastname@example.org.